561.876.8077 cpr@thehometrust.com

 I recently attended a private event with several friends who are serious boaters.
 All of them owned a vessel that exceeded 24 meters.
 My take on the stories had little to do with their narratives.
 I learned their yachts aren’t a luxury.
 It’s just how they live.
 Living without their boats is as unimaginable as living without their Tesla, which isn’t luxury either.
 It’s just how they live.
 Don’t refer to it as a luxury.

-The behaviors of residents from countries where wealth is expanding are very different from similarly affluent individuals from, for example, France.
+The behaviors of residents from countries where wealth is expanding are very different from those of similarly affluent individuals from, for example, France.

 The age of your client and from whence their wealth comes is important to understand how to relate and sell to them.
 Misuse of terms will undermine your credibility.
 If you refer to something as a luxury, then it needs to be a luxury on their terms.
 If it’s not luxury as they define luxury, then you undermine your credibility because you don’t share their values.